 By 1938, the population had reached 100 people.
 The community boasted businesses, general stores, a church, a post office, and a schoolhouse.
 The Verendrye Electric Company joined the other companies in 1939 but moved its operations thirteen miles southwest to Velva in 1941.

 Residents began to move away in the late 1960s after the post office closed in 1965.
-By 1970, the last town inhabitant moved away.
-The town was abandoned until 1990, when the land was purchased for a farmstead.
-Ruins of the schoolhouse and a memorial dedicated to the fur trader and explorer David Thompson are all that remain of Verendrye.
+By 1970, the last town inhabitant had moved away.
+The town was abandoned until 1990 when the land was purchased for a farmstead.
+The ruins of the schoolhouse and a memorial dedicated to the fur trader and explorer David Thompson remain in Verendrye.

 Mentionable North Dakota Ghost Towns

-Temple, North Dakota, is a ghost town located in the oil patch of the state.
+Temple, North Dakota, is a ghost town located in the state’s oil patch.
 The township was established in July 1906 and was initially named Haarstad after the townsite owner.
-The Great Northern Railway later renamed the town Temple in 1908.
+The Great Northern Railway has later renamed the town Temple in 1908.

 A post office opened in March 1908 but was closed in April 1965.
 The town’s schoolhouse was moved in 2010.
-By 2015 the last houses and other structures have either caved-in, were burned, or demolished.
-All that remains from the debris of destruction are a church and smaller outbuilding.
+By 2015 the last houses and other structures had either caved in, were burned, or been demolished.
+All that remains from the debris of destruction are a church and a smaller outbuilding.